united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 return msg;

 ```
+5. Connect the inject node to the function node
-5. Drag an inject node from the palette to the flow.
+6. Drag an inject node from the palette to the flow.
 This node injects the stopped status.
-6. Double-click the inject node and set the payload to:
+7. Double-click the inject node and set the payload to:
 ```json
 {
   "externalWorkOrderId": "#1247"
 }
 ```
-7. Drag a function node from the palette to the flow.
+8. Drag a function node from the palette to the flow.
-8. Double-click the function node and set the name `stop` and the following code:
+9. Double-click the function node and set the name `stop` and the following code:
 ```javascript
 // Production will stop if the produced amount reaches 7500 msg.payload["produced"] = 7500;

 return msg;
 ```
+10. Connect the inject node to the *stop* function node.
-9. Drag a switch node from the palette to the flow.
+11. Drag a switch node from the palette to the flow.
 This node will stop the process when the work-order is finished.
-10. Set the switch node to check if `msg.payload.produced` is greater than or equal to `7500`
+12. Set the switch node to check if `msg.payload.produced` is greater than or equal to `7500`
 (the quantity of the work-order).
-11. Add another rule to check if `msg.payload.produced` is less than `7500`.
+13. Add another rule to check if `msg.payload.produced` is less than `7500`.
-12. Connect *start* and *stop* function nodes to the switch node.
+14. Connect *start* and *stop* function nodes to the switch node.
-13. Drag a function node from the palette to the flow.
-This function creates a message of stopped state.
+15. Drag a function node from the palette to the flow.
+This function creates a message of the stopped state.
-14. Double-click the function node and set the following code:
+16. Double-click the function node and set the following code:
 ```javascript
 // We produced every product in this order, so let's stop it msg.payload = {